-Focused on the conservation and sustainable use of natural marine resources in the Azores, the Blue Azores Program will contribute to protecting, promoting, and valuing the natural capital of the Azores archipelago, in close collaboration with various partners and entities.
+Focused on the conservation and sustainable use of the Azorean Sea, the Blue Azores Program will contribute to protecting, promoting and valuing the rich marine resources of the archipelago.

-- Creating and implement management plans for the new marine reserves and all existing marine protected areas;
+– Implement management plans for the new marine reserves and for all existing marine protected areas

 – Implementing a blue literacy program for schools and the community.

 The program will also create new opportunities for sustainable economic development in the Azores, supporting Portugal and the Azores to achieve international objectives set by the UN 2030 Agenda for Sustainable Development (ODS) 14, the Convention on Biological Diversity (CBD) and the IUCN (International Union for the Conservation of Nature).

 To kick off this program, two scientific expeditions were carried out in the Azores.
 The first took place in 2016 and evaluated the state of the marine ecosystems in the eastern group of islands.
 The second, the Oceano Azul Expedition, provided an overview of coastal, open ocean and deep-sea ecosystems in the central and western areas of the archipelago.
 In addition to other ongoing scientific studies, the scientific reports on the health status of these marine ecosystems from these two expeditions will provide an important scientific basis to support the process of defining and establishing these new Azorean marine protected areas.

 - Blue Economy